 This bill addresses the rising temperatures in school facilities due to climate change and mandates the development of indoor temperature standards for public schools in Washington State.
-It requires the superintendent of public instruction to appoint an advisory committee by September 1, 2025, to create recommendations for these standards, including a maximum temperature.
-The committee will consist of representatives from various entities, including the Department of Health and the Washington Education Association, and must consider the balance between temperature control and state energy performance standards.
-The advisory committee is tasked with reporting its recommendations and a draft legislation to the governor and legislature by January 1, 2026, along with cost estimates for implementation by July 1, 2026.
+The legislation requires the superintendent of public instruction to appoint an advisory committee by September 1, 2025, to create recommendations for these standards, including a maximum temperature limit.
+The committee will consist of representatives from various entities, including the Department of Health and the Washington Education Association, and is tasked with reporting its findings and proposed legislation to the governor and legislature by January 1, 2026.
+Additionally, the superintendent must provide cost estimates related to the implementation of these recommendations by July 1, 2026.

 Statutes affected: Original Bill: 28A.150.290